NREL/bioluc/README.md

 The first file is “Outputs Visualizations.xlsx” which automatically visualizes results exported from BioLUC using the tables in the interface.
 When exporting data from BioLUC using the interface, the Excel file should already be open.
 See the “readme” spreadsheet in the “Outputs Visualizations.xlsx” file and directions in the user interface of the BioLUC model for additional directions.

 The second file is “BioLUC Data Processing and Model Inputs_2013-10-01.xlsx“ which includes data, data processing, and data documentation associated with BioLUC.
-This file can be used to understand the sources of data, how data was proceed, and multiple alternative scenarios that can be used as input into BIOLUC.
+This file can be used to understand the sources of data, how data was processed, and multiple alternative scenarios that can be used as input into BioLUC.
 See the “readme” spreadsheet for details.

 An older 2-region version of the model is available [here]( https://github.com/NREL/bioluc/tree/master/Model%20and%20Data/Old%202-Region%20Model).
 The 2-region version of the model corresponds to our concept paper in [Environmental Research Letters](http://iopscience.iop.org/1748-9326/8/1/015003).
-The 2-region version of the model is only available in version 9.1.4 of Stella.
+The 2-region version of the model is only available in version 9.1.4 of STELLA (TM).

 ####Model Testing
-[This](https://github.com/NREL/bioluc/tree/master/Model%20Testing) folder includes a presentation documenting the general testing the BioLUC model underwent prior to release.
+[This](https://github.com/NREL/bioluc/tree/master/Model%20Testing) folder includes a presentation that documents the general testing the BioLUC model underwent prior to release.
 Please note that the presentation is not completely current as it was created prior to testing over the summer 2013.
 The [Sensitivity Analysis](https://github.com/NREL/bioluc/tree/master/Model%20Testing/Senstivity%20Analysis) folder includes a report and sensitivity analysis completed by Eric Bryant using a semi-final version of the model.

-####Workshop at Oak Ridge National Laboratory (ORNL) May 7-8th
+####Workshop at Oak Ridge National Laboratory (ORNL) May 7-8th, 2013
-[This](https://github.com/NREL/bioluc/tree/master/Workshop%20at%20ORNL%20May%207-8th) folder contains documents and presentations used in the land use workshop at ORNL on May 7-8th.
+[This](https://github.com/NREL/bioluc/tree/master/Workshop%20at%20ORNL%20May%207-8th) folder contains documents and presentations used in the land use workshop at ORNL on May 7-8th, 2013.
 Please note that these documents may not be up to-date.